k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 #### Number of Entities

-- TDM V9.3.0 introduces the option to grant permission for **Unlimited entities**.
+- This field needs to be set on eac h permission - read and write.
+TDM V9.3.0 introduces the option to grant permission for **Unlimited entities**.
 This feature allows users to process all entities that match the selected criteria in a task.

 - The permission set can support one of the following options: allow processing an unlimited number of entities per task, or limit the user to a maximum number of entities per task.